Most interesting landmarks of Saint Vincent and the Grenadines

 Other man-made landmarks of Saint Vincent and the Grenadines

 - Black Point Tunnel – Charlotte.
-Some 90 m long tunnel, hewn through live rock around 1815 by slave work.
-This tunnel provided access route for sugar exports.
+Some 90 m long tunnel, hewn through the live rock around 1815 by slave work.
+This tunnel provided an access route for sugar exports.

 - Fort Charlotte – Saint Andrew.
 Historical fortification some 180 m above Kingstown.
 Construction started in 1763, completed in 1806.
 Built by English to protect Kingston from French and Caribs, living on the island.

 - Moonhole community – Grenadines.
 A group of buildings located in a natural setting – on a steep coast, some under a giant natural arch.
 This ecologically oriented community was developed since 1967 by Thomas and Gladys Johnston.
 Part of the construction is made from whale bones.

 Described landmarks of Saint Vincent and the Grenadines

 This Caribbean country offers great scenery and has many interesting natural landmarks, archaeological and architecture values.
 Especially interesting are the mysterious petroglyphs.